 Securing patient and organizational data: Protected health information (PHI) including health records, account details, identity data and payment information often require APIs for storage and retrieval.

 There’s an incentive to minimize all delays between development and GUI testing.
 However, only testing the core, code-level functionality of an application gives you a proper evaluation of overall build quality.
 Getting that indication early uncovers the kind of small, detailed problems that can crop up once you enter GUI - problems that can take more work and resources to unwind later in the QA process.

 The time and expense of API testing produce the best results when paired with your engineer’s development work.
-Given the extreme rigors a healthcare app must pass—especially when following this - API testing in healthcare software application gives you a check-as-you-go advantage further down the release cycle.
+Given the extreme rigors a healthcare app must pass through API testing in healthcare software applications gives you an added advantage during the software release cycle.